circonus/docs/content/circonus/integrations/library/view.md

 ---
-title: Viewing
+title: View an Integration
 weight: 20
 ---

-# View Checks
+# View an Integration

 If you select _Checks_ under the _Integrations_ main menu section, you'll see a grid of all the service integrations we have for data collection.
 If a service has an _active_ bar it means there's at least one active check in the system of that type.